-Interest rate risk is the risk that the value of a financial instrument, and consequently net income, might be adversely affected by a change in the interest rates.
+Interest rate risk is the risk that the value of a financial instrument, and consequently net income (loss), might be adversely affected by a change in the interest rates.

 Borrowings issued at variable interest rates expose Novra to cash flow interest rate risk.
-The remaining outstanding USD unsecured promissory note due to IMT (see Note 18(d)) and the revolving line of credit with the Chymiak Trust (See Note 11(b)) are subject to variable interest rates.
-In 2020 and 2019, we have not entered interest rate swaps to mitigate this cash flow interest rate risk.
+The remaining outstanding USD unsecured promissory note due to IMT (see Note 17(d)) and the revolving line of credit with the Chymiak Trust (See Note 11(b)) are subject to variable interest rates.
+In 2021 and 2020, we have not entered interest rate swaps to mitigate this cash flow interest rate risk.